-Grading policies are in the Academic Handbook, and grading practices can be discussed at departmental level, however you are solely responsible for your grades.
+Grading policies are in the Academic Handbook3, and grading practices are discussed at departmental level; however you are solely responsible for your grades.
 Make sure your students know what and how you grade; your syllabus should contain a clear indication of how the final grade is calculated.
-It is important that you return graded assignments to students quickly so that they can learn from your corrections and comments.
-Also, try to have assignments due early in the semester in order to give students an idea of their performance.
-Submissions of mid-term grades and final exams have very strict deadlines and timely submission of final grades is a contractual obligation (mid-term grades are voluntary to submit, but are very useful for students in danger of failing).
+It is important that you return graded assignments to students promptly so that they can learn from your corrections and comments.
+You should have some graded assignments due early in the semester in order to give students an idea of their performance.
+Some of your assignments should be designed to demonstrate satisfaction of the formal course learning objectives.
+Submissions of mid-term grades and final exams have very strict deadlines, and timely submission of final grades is a contractual obligation.
+All Grades are Submitted via the Faculty Portal.

 Grades are reported for all students at the end of each semester.
-Students whose work is unsatisfactory at the midpoint of each semester receive warnings.
+Students whose work is unsatisfactory at the midpoint of each semester receive warnings (mid-semester warning grades are an important signal to offer to students, which can help them make decisions about whether to work harder, seek help, withdraw from the class, or choose to take the Credit/Nocredit option).
 Grades are neither discussed over the telephone nor given out by e-mail.